akos/akos-egg-boilerplate-sequelize/README.md

 Difference between platform plug-in, the extension is mainly for app prototype modification, or increase the complex or internal business middleware

 ## other
-1.Provide basic type of middleware base on the cloud resource 2.Provide the extension development plugin base on the cloud resource# akos-egg-boilerplate-sequelize
+1. Provide basic type of middleware base on the cloud resource
+2. Provide the extension development plugin base on the cloud resource# akos-egg-boilerplate-sequelize